chriscco/geoai/README.md

 7. Run the server

 ## Usage
-The usage is nearly the same as ChatGPT, GeoAI would generate responses based on its dataset.
+The usage is nearly the same as ChatGPT, while GeoAI would generate responses based on its dataset.

 Users can upload one PDF file as reference to help GeoAI to generate